KeatingLab/relE_binder_design/README.md

 - `make test` - builds only programs in the `tests` directory
 - `make bin/[executable name]` - builds the specific executable with its dependencies
 - `make clean` - removes build intermediates and products

+### Database files

+The structure database files required for running the scripts are available on [zenodo](https://zenodo.org/records/17460599)

 ---